NetApp-StorageGRID/varnish/README.md

     port = "443"
 ```

 6. Hitch requires a single file containing the concatenation of private key, certificate and CA certificate(s).
-From the certificate and private key used in StorageGRID for the Object Storage endpoint, you can concatenate them with
+From the certificate and private key used in StorageGRID for the Object Storage endpoint, you can concatenate key, certificate and CA certificates with

 ```
 cat example.key example.crt ca.crt > example.pem